 Very few humans look good in pleated pants, so I’ll just come right out and recommend investigating flat front styles.
 Also be aware of pocket placement.
 Designers seem to think that side entry is oh-so-chic, but if you’ve got any hips or belly that style of pocket will just wing out and look odd.
 Top-entry pockets or no pockets work best on most figures.
 Finally, make sure your khakis are long enough, and consider getting a pair hemmed for flats and one for heels/wedges/platforms.

 Err on the dark side

 In my experience, light khakis tend to be less versatile than darker, more caramel-y khakis.
-So, for example, this color will work better than this one. (“Celestial taupe” better than “Trench.”)
-Something in this almost-camel range can be fabulous, too.
+Something in the almost-camel range can be fabulous, too.
 Pale khakis look nearly white under certain lighting, show stains and marks more easily, and are harder to incorporate into outfits.
 Warmer, darker tans will play better with a wider range of colors and textures than desaturated, gray-tinged ones.